johanstenberg92/AlgorandDotNetCreateAccountDemo/README.md

 # AlgorandDotNetCreateAccountDemo
-Demo Creating an Algorand Account using .NET
+Demo Creating an Algorand Account using C# and .NET.